The GoPro Magnetic Swivel Clip combines several different options for easily attaching your GoPro to a variety of places on the go.

 There are advantages to using an Arca-style quick release plate with a GoPro, and yes, such plates do in fact exist.

-A rundown of the various video modes available on the new GoPro HERO5 Session.
+Here’s a rundown of the various video modes available on the GoPro HERO5 Session action camera.

 The GoPro HERO5 Black and HERO5 Session look very different, but there are also important differences under the hood.
 Here’s a detailed comparison.